Hampstead and Westminster Hockey Club

 Division 3 North

-The newly promoted Thirsts struggled and were relegated to Division 4 North West.
+The newly promoted Thirsts struggled in a strong league, and were relegated to Division 4 North West.

 The Ladies 6s finished 2nd and the Ladies 7s finished 4th in the league.